-Supervisor: Professor Sir Peter Hall, Professor Stephen Marshall, Dr Robin Hickman
+Supervisors: Professor Sir Peter Hall, Professor Stephen Marshall, Dr Robin Hickman

 In City Planning and Architecture, urban rail infrastructure is a means of addressing blight, regional economies, population growth, resource scarcity, inequality, and climate change.
 Urban design interventions such as rail transport have a long history as catalysts of social change.
 I study contemporary infill rail projects to understand the by-products and implications they have on urban centres and polycentric regions.
 These projects are examined insitu to determine how their context relates to the academic literature that supports the promotion of these projects.

 This research focuses on case studies in Los Angeles, Medellin, London, Berlin and Hong Kong to understand the effect that walkable neighborhoods have on public transport ridership.
 Walking to public transport stations being the key link to atmospheric and energy saving benefits of not driving, economic derivative benefits of walking by shops and combining multiple trips and subsequent social benefits of increased human awareness and interaction.
 This research argues for a greater land use approach in public transport planning, in location of stations into walkable neighborhoods or transit oriented development surrounding new stations.